Straight Girl: Assessment and awards

 In the 2015 JRA Awards, Straight Girl finished second behind Shonan Pandora in the voting for the JRA Award for Best Older Filly or Mare and second to Maurice in the poll to determine the JRA Award for Best Sprinter or Miler.
 In the following year she finished third to Marialite in the Best Older Filly or Mare category.

-Breeding record
+Breeding record and death

 Straight Girl did not race after her second win in the Victoria Mile and was retired at the end of the season to become a broodmare.
-Her first foal, a colt sired by Frankel, was born in 2018.
+Her first foal, a colt sired by Frankel, was born in 2018 and continued to have seven more foals with the final one being sired by Equinox in 2026.
+Straight Girl died on 28 May 2026 at Ask Stud a week after surgery due to volvulus complication.
+She was 17.